joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

 Set-up MariaDB for Nextcloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First we need to configure MariaDB so it will work for Nextcloud.
-We will create a specific config file and hopefully comments make what is being done self-explanatory.
+We will create a specific config file with (hopefully) self-explanatory comments as to **what** is being done.
 To find out **why**, see:   https://docs.nextcloud.com/server/11/admin_manual/configuration_database/linux_database_configuration.html

 Create in: